Skip to main content

 Skip User Reviews

-• The game features charming characters and witty writing that can be genuinely funny.
+• The game features charming characters and witty writing that adds humor and warmth to the experience.

-• The user interface is clunky and unintuitive, requiring excessive clicking for basic actions.
+• The user interface is clunky and poorly designed, requiring excessive clicks for basic actions, which can be frustrating.

-• The game suffers from frequent crashes, especially during battles, which can disrupt gameplay.
+• The game suffers from frequent crashes and glitches, particularly during battles, which disrupts gameplay.

 • story

-• “Still, even with all the complaining I did about the game, it got a fair amount of charm and is pretty interesting.
-It combined tactical RPG with town management; its story is quirky and amusing, our party characters seem to be novel and have a lot of personality and tend toward being very unique, albeit in a sort of caricatural/parodical fashion.”
+• “Still, even with all the complaining I did about the game, it has a fair amount of charm and is pretty interesting.
+It combines tactical RPG with town management; its story is quirky and amusing, and our party characters seem to be novel and have a lot of personality, tending to be very unique, albeit in a sort of caricatural/parodical fashion.”

 • “Even though you can explore and fight as much as you want, your progress and objectives are still ultimately pretty tightly woven to the game's story missions.”